 Read: WHAT KEEPS THE LION KING GOING 21 YEARS AND COUNTING

 The Phantom of the Opera

 One of the most romantic shows to ever hit the Broadway stage, The Phantom of the Opera is the longest-running Broadway show in history.
 Young ballerina Christine Daaé ascends to opera star when the Phantom of the Paris Opera House begins to tutor her.
 But her talent and beauty also capture the attention of her childhood companion Raoul, the Vicomte de Chagny and patron of the opera.
-With a stunning score by Andrew Lloyd Webber, including songs like “Think Of Me,” “Music of the Night,” and “All I Ask Of You,” the production from director Harold Prince still simmers with passion, desire, sensuality, and majesty.
+With a score by Andrew Lloyd Webber, including songs like “Think Of Me,” “Music of the Night,” and “All I Ask of You,” the production from director Harold Prince still simmers with passion, desire, sensuality, and majesty.

 New World Stages

 When a small town girl meets a city boy, it’s not just the start of “Don’t Stop Believin’”—it’s the setup for Off-Broadway’s hit Rock of Ages.
 The two begin to fall in love on the Sunset Strip, but when their beloved bar is threatened, they need to rally and save the music.
 Filled with ’80s hits like “Here I Go Again” and “Hit Me With Your Best Shot,” the 10th anniversary production of the Broadway jukebox musical transports you back to a simpler time when awesomeness reigned supreme and love could always find a way.